stickedlabel/enigma2-dreambox/README.md

 =======
 # Depend on Python3

+Cloned from https://github.com/fairbird/enigma2-dreambox only for testing.
+This repository is not mantained.

 To build enigma2, start reading here: https://wiki.openpli.org/Information_for_Developers and https://github.com/fairbird/openpli-dreambox-oe-core#readme

 This source depend on Openpli source https://github.com/OpenPLi/enigma2 (For Support DreamBox Devices)